CDonohoe-Designs/BLE-Control/Docs/PCB/BLE-Control_PCB_Layout_Plan_AD25.md

 - **IEC view:** This creates a compact, well-referenced ESD/surge sink right at the port, reducing stress on BQ21061/STM32 and lowering emissions on the USB cable.

 ## 9. Next Steps
-- Implement/verify all rules in AD25 (Width, Clearance, Diff Pair) tied to net classes above.
+- Verify all rules in AD25 (Width, Clearance, Diff Pair) are using the net classes and impedance profiles described above.
-- Place Block 1 (USB-C + protection island) per Section 8, checking:
+- Complete placement of Block 1 (USB-C + protection island) per Section 8 and run DRC to confirm widths/clearances.
-  - Short VBUS surge loops.
-  - D+ / D− diff pair obeying the impedance rule.
-  - ESD parts tight to connector pins with solid GND vias.
 - Move on to Block 2: Charger + LDO island (BQ21061 + TPS7A02) with the same IEC-aware pattern:
   - Tiny switching loops.
   - Short, fat power traces in PWR_MAIN.
   - Good separation from RF and sensors.
+- This plan is the anchor for further placement/routing playbooks for each circuit block.